alessandrozito98/alessandrozito98/README.md

 **alessandrozito98/alessandrozito98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on "Load Balancing" Project
+- 🔭 I’m currently working on "QoE prediction in LTE Networks" Project
 - 🌱 I’m currently learning HTML, CSS, Javascript
 - 💬 Ask me about Formula 1 and Football!